sslater11/flutter-linux-installer-with-android-studio/README.md

 ./flutter_my_install.sh
 ```

-# Warning
-Script will backup your folders $HOME/Android and $HOME/flutter.
-It will then download android SDK tools and flutter.

 # Before running
 Before running, you do need to download android studio ladybug and extract it to $HOME/android-studio-ladybug/